adampatterson/Axe/README.md

 # Child theme
 https://github.com/adampatterson/Handle

-Opening `Helpers.php` and uncommenting the function on [line 6](https://github.com/adampatterson/Handle/blob/master/lib/Helpers.php#L6) would allows the child theme to serve all of your themes assets.
+Opening `/lib/Helpers.php` and uncommenting the function on [line 6](https://github.com/adampatterson/Handle/blob/master/lib/Helpers.php#L6) would allow the child theme to serve all of your themes assets.

 ## Recommended Plugins